Alirezafathian/fmriprediction/README.md

 fMRIPrediction
 ==============================

-from fMRI data to making predictions
+From fMRI data to making predictions

+{% include pipeline_with_links.html %}